Last Minute Shift to Public Health Brings Student Statistician into Fight against COVID

 Master’s Student in Biostatistics

-“My story is a little chaotic,” says Jenna Bedrava, a master’s student in Biostatistics at Michigan Public Health.
+“My story is a little chaotic,” said Jenna Bedrava, a master’s student in Biostatistics at Michigan Public Health.

 And then…well…on many of our journeys, isn’t there that friend who one day just happens to say something?